taiki-e/parse-changelog/README.md

 ## Version 0.1.0
 ```

-By default only "v", "Version " and "Release " are allowed as prefix and
+By default only "v", "Version " and "Release " are allowed as prefixes and
-can be customized using the [`Parser::prefix_format`] method.
+can be customized using the [`Parser::prefix_format`] method
+(`--prefix-format` option if command line).

 You can freely include characters after the version (this crate
 does not parse it).
 For example: